GoogleCloudDataproc/initialization-actions/gcs/INSTALL.md

 ## Configure Hadoop

+To begin, you will need a JSON keyfile so the connector can authenticate to Google Cloud Storage.
+You can follow [these directions](https://cloud.google.com/storage/docs/authentication#service_accounts) to obtain a JSON keyfile.

-Based on the steps in configuring the connector, you must add the following two properties to `core-site.xml`.
+Once you have the JSON key file, you must add the following properties to `core-site.xml` on your server.

     <property>
       <name>fs.gs.impl</name>